kiwicopple/serverless-postgres/README.md

 This command will use the `fly.toml` file in the project directory to configure and deploy the app.

-### Step 4: Allocate a shared IPv4 address
+### Step 4: Allocate an IP address

-To make it easier to connect to your Postgres instance, allocate a shared IPv4 address:
+To make it easier to connect to your Postgres instance, allocate an IP address:

 ```bash
 fly ips allocate-v6